haccht/akamai-siem-receiver/README.md

   -h, --help           Show this help message
 ```

-Run this tool with the WAF Config ID and you will get the Multi-JSON responses.
+Run this tool with the WAF Config ID and you will get the Multi-JSON responses (use `--format json` to override the default CEF output).
 Each event is listed on its own line, and the last line provides metadata on the whole batch.

 ```